recomputation/website/source/cp2013/CMSS.markdown

     vagrant init http://recomputation.org/cp2013/CMSS/recomputation-cp2013-CMSS.box
     vagrant up

-This should run the experiment and create a new results directory in the current diectory.
+This should run the experiment and create a new results directory in the current directory.
 It will leave a virtual machine running.
 When this has finished enter

     vagrant halt